ComputationalBiology-CS-CU/C2B2_cluster_starter/README.md

 # C2B2_cluster_starter

-Basic introductions to how to use C2B2 cluster (including CUDA C/C++ program). **Note** that this is not a detailed tutorial, but just a basic introduction to make you set up and start research works quickly.
+Basic introductions to how to use C2B2 cluster (including CUDA C/C++ programming). **Note** that this post itself is not a detailed tutorial (will cite you more detailed tutorials when necessary), but just a basic introduction to make you set up and start research works quickly.

 ## 1. Getting your account

 [Here](http://wiki.c2b2.columbia.edu/arcs/index.php/Forms) you can find the application form.
-It's recommended to run jobs in cluster, other than in your own computer.
+It's recommended to run jobs in cluster, other than in your own computer, since you will enjoy the benefits of submitting multiple jobs to clusters to run without waiting them to finish in front of your screen, and also save your computer's life.

 Some instructions about how to fill in the application form: